thanhhocse96/pdfarranger-window-context-menu/README.md

 # Open in PDF Arranger — Context Menu

-Add an **"Open in PDF Arranger"** option to the right-click menu when you click a PDF file.
+Add an **"Open in PDF Arranger"** option to the right-click menu when you click a PDF file (Claude Code).

 ---